This Garlicky Spaghetti Squash with Pumpkin Chicken Meatballs is a deliciously healthy fall or winter meal that is so quick and easy to make!

-I'm not going to lie and tell you spaghetti squash will fool you into thinking you're eating pasta… But it is delicious.
+I'm not going to lie and tell you spaghetti squash will fool you into thinking you're eating pasta… Let's be real here.
+But it is delicious.

 I've always been a fan of chicken meatballs, but the addition of pumpkin made them about a trillion times better and a billion times more exciting than regular old chicken meatballs.

 This is a meal that will definitely make another appearance in my kitchen soon.
 In fact, I already have another spaghetti squash sitting in my fridge.
 And lots and lots of pumpkin.